schwannden/ndn-on-galileo/building_galileo_image_on_debian.md

 ```
 ![Shell environment set up for builds](fig1.1.04-env-setup.png)

 Now you should be in `yocto_build/` directory, simply build the image by using:
 ```
 bitbake image-full-galileo
 ```
-It should take more than a hour.
+It takes a long time, probably a couple of hours, to finish.
 On my Intel i5 it takes 2 hours.
-Do not panic if you see errors, sometimes your network or repository is not stable, it timed out when fetching some packages, just re-build again or in case the repository is really dead, add the live repository (this is more complicated, see [Debug Yocto](debug_yocto.md) section at the end of the chapter).
+Do not panic if you see warnings and errors.
+Sometimes the network in not stable, or the required repository is temporarily unavailable.
+The process consequently gets a time-out when fetching some packages.
+Just relaunch the building process repeatedly.
+In case a repository is really dead, add an alternative live repository (this is more complicated, see [Debug Yocto](debug_yocto.md)).

-If the build succeed, the image is compiled in `yocto_build/tmp/deploy/images`.
+If the building process succeeds, the image will be created in directory `yocto_build/tmp/deploy/images`.

 #### Porting the image to SD card
 Galileo uses micro SD card, so need a machine that reads micro SD card.
 I simply use a micro SD to SD card adapter.
 In Debian, we can simply use the `Disk Utility` in `Applications/Accessories/Dist Utility` to format SD card.
 First format the SD card into `master boot record`, then add a `FAT` partition, and copy the following 5 files from `yocto_build/tmp/deploy/images` onto the SD card.